Commander17X/MeckaLLM/README.md

 ## Overview
 MeckaLLM is a cutting-edge AGI system that combines quantum computing principles with advanced machine learning techniques.
 The system features autonomous learning capabilities, quantum optimization, and real-time monitoring across multiple screens.

+## ⚠️ Important Usage Policy
+MeckaLLM is provided for research, educational, and personal use only.
+The following restrictions apply:

+### Prohibited Uses
+- ❌ Using MeckaLLM to gain unfair advantages in business or industry
+- ❌ Deploying the system for competitive intelligence or industrial espionage
+- ❌ Using the system to manipulate markets or create unfair competition
+- ❌ Employing MeckaLLM for any form of automated trading or market manipulation
+- ❌ Using the system to bypass security measures or access restricted systems
+- ❌ Deploying MeckaLLM for any form of surveillance without explicit consent
+- ❌ Using the system to generate or spread misinformation
+- ❌ Employing MeckaLLM for any form of automated decision-making that could harm individuals or organizations

+### Fair Use Guidelines
+- ✅ Research and academic purposes
+- ✅ Personal learning and development
+- ✅ Non-commercial experimentation
+- ✅ Educational demonstrations
+- ✅ Open-source contributions
+- ✅ Community-driven improvements

+### Terms of Use
+By using MeckaLLM, you agree to:
+1. Use the system only for permitted purposes
+2. Not use the system to gain unfair advantages
+3. Not deploy the system for industrial espionage
+4. Respect privacy and security of others
+5. Not use the system for market manipulation
+6. Report any potential misuse to the maintainers
+7. Follow all applicable laws and regulations

+Violation of these terms may result in:
+- Immediate revocation of access
+- Legal action if necessary
+- Public disclosure of violations
+- Permanent ban from the project

 ## Features
 - **Quantum-Enhanced Learning**: Utilizes quantum principles for optimization and decision-making
 - **Multi-Screen Support**: Intelligent task distribution across multiple displays